Getting Started with Preconfigured Docker Containers

 Dockerfileinstructions by including the following:

 AWS Elastic Beanstalk also supports Docker images for Glassfish 4.1 Java 8 and Glassfish 4.0 Java 7.
-For their Docker image names, see Pre-Configured Platforms.
+For their Docker image names, see Elastic Beanstalk Supported Platforms.
 For more information about using a

 Dockerfile, see Single Container Docker Configuration.